-The Geneva volleyball program encourages athletes to aim for excellence in the fundamentals of the game in a safe and competitive environment and has grown significantly in the last ten years.
-The varsity team alone has won nine district championships and three regional championships, and was state runner up in 2016 and 2017.
+The Geneva volleyball program—state champions in 2018—encourages athletes to aim for excellence in the fundamentals of the game in a safe and competitive environment and has grown significantly in the last ten years.
+The varsity team alone has won ten district championships and four regional championships, and was state runner up in 2016 and 2017.
 The team regularly finishes in the top eight of all 2A teams in the state.
-The program has had six players pursue their volleyball careers at the collegiate level.
+The program has had seven players pursue their volleyball careers at the collegiate level.
 There are opportunities for girls to participate in the fall indoor volleyball program as early as fifth grade, and students as young as second grade are encouraged to participate in an instructional spring season.

 Hollie Benjumea graduated summa cum laude from Charleston Southern University with a BS in history and education and a minor in French.
 She has served as head volleyball coach and grammar school PE teacher since 2006, and youth sports coordinator since 2012.
 Hollie played four years of Division I volleyball and was ranked as a leading middle blocker in the Big South Conference.
 She was named conference player of the week in 2002 and to the Big South All-Academic Team in 2001 and 2002.
 She also received several accolades from Charleston Southern including Volleyball Student Athlete of the Year 2001, History Student of the Year 2003, and French Student of the Year in 2002.
 In 2017 Hollie completed her health coaching certification through the Dr. Sears Wellness Institute and is certified to work with families and expecting mothers.